20 College Student Discounts & Freebies That’ll Save You LOADS of Money

 1. Get 6 free months of Amazon Prime.

-College students: score a FREE 6-month Amazon Prime membership for free 2-day shipping on millions of items, unlimited streaming of movies and TV shows with Prime Video, free unlimited photo storage, 30-minute early access to Lightning Deals and exclusive offers, and discounts!
+College students: score a FREE 6-month Amazon Prime membership for free 2-day shipping on millions of items, unlimited streaming of movies and TV shows with Prime Video, free unlimited photo storage, 30-minute early access to Lightning Deals, exclusive offers, and discounts!

 Hip Tip: Read on to see how to save $500 with Amazon Prime Student perks!